MaxymVlasov/eco-data-visualizer/README.md

 #### Start

-For start visualization open terminal in the root of repo and run:
+To start visualization open terminal in the root of the repo and run:

 ```bash
 docker-compose up -d
 ```

-Then open [http://localhost/](http://localhost/) for see visualizations.
+Then open [http://localhost/](http://localhost/) to see visualizations.

 #### Stop

-For stop visualization open terminal in the root of repo and run:
+To stop visualization open terminal in the root of the repo and run:

 ```bash
 docker-compose stop